dcnieho/gazeMapper/README.md

 │   └── overview camera/
 ...
 ```
-where `session 01` and `session 02` are individual recording session, each made up of a teacher, a student and an overview camera recording.
+where `session 01` and `session 02` are individual recording session, each made up of a teacher, a student and an overview camera recording. `plane 1` and `plane 2` contain definitions of planes that gazeMapper will map gaze to, see [below](#gazemapper-planes) for documentation.

 When not using the GUI and running gazeMapper using your own scripts, such a project folder organization is not required.
 Working folders
 for a session can be placed anywhere (though recording folders should be placed inside a session folder), and a folder for a custom configuration can also be placed anywhere (but its location needs to be provided using the `config_dir` argument of all the functions in [`gazeMapper.process`](#gazemapperprocess)).
 The [`gazeMapper.process`](#gazemapperprocess) functions simply take the path to a session or recording folder.